 Guest ratings:

-- Amenities: WiFi, free breakfast, seasonal outdoor pool, jacuzzi, pet friendly, free parking, laundry
+• Amenities: Free WiFi, free breakfast, seasonal outdoor pool, jacuzzi, pet friendly, free parking, laundry

-Quality Inn offers more guest amenities than the other best hotels in Lone Pine CA but it is almost 2 miles south of the town.
-Plus, the price of $100 per night in off season means the price in peak season rises to around $170 per night.
+Quality Inn offers more guest amenities than the other hotels in Lone Pine CA but it is almost 2 miles south of town.
+At around $100 per night in off season, it is more expensive but this Quality Inn has laundry, it is pet friendly and it is the only Lone Pine hotel with breakfast included.

-Finally, if you are using Lone Pine as a place to crash either before or after visiting Death Valley, Quality Inn is located right at the turn leading into the national park.
+Reviewers rate staff, comfort, cleanliness and location the highest at Quality Inn.
+If you are using Lone Pine as a place to crash either before or after visiting Death Valley, this Quality Inn is located right at the turn leading into the national park.
+However, you will need to drive into town for meal times.

 >> Book Hotel: Quality Inn